-In 1927, Andrew Dunsmore organized a group of interested people to discuss the need for a festival in the central and upper island area.
+In 1927, Andrew Dunsmore organized a group of interested people to discuss the need for a festival in the central and upper island area, as there had already been a festival established in Victoria.
 Assisted by Mr. R.T.
 Coveney, this idea was realized with the first annual competition being held May 17 – 18, 1928 in St. Andrew’s United Church.
-This first Festival had 125 entries in choral, vocal, instrumental and elocution (speech) classes.
+This first Upper Island Festival had 125 entries in choral, vocal, instrumental and elocution (speech) classes.
 Folk Dancing was added in 1930.

 The Upper-Island Musical Festival Association was registered under the BC Societies Act in 1934.
 The Festival was temporarily discontinued in 1943 due to World War II.
 In 1955, Dunsmore and others revived the Festival adding tap, maypole dancing, piano and accordion to the list of entries.
 In 1960, the first Honours Performance was held at Nanaimo District Secondary.
 The first Dance Gala was in 1984 at Beban Park Social Centre.

-The Upper Island Musical Festival Association is a self-supporting, non-profit society registered under the Societies Act of British Columbia.
+The Mid Island Performing Arts Festival Society is a self-supporting, non-profit organization registered under the Societies Act of British Columbia.
 Membership is open to anyone upon payment of a small annual fee.
 All members are volunteers.

 Revenue comes from participant entry fees, membership dues, paid admissions, and donations to the Patron Fund and a Bursary Fund.
-Each year, the Upper Island Musical Festival gives out more than $14,000 in bursaries to deserving participants.
+Each year, the Mid Island Performing Arts Festival gives out more than $15,000 in bursaries each year to deserving participants.

 Aims of the Association

-The general purpose of the Upper Island Musical Festival is to advance, promote and develop the Musical Competition Festival movement and to encourage the study and practice of the speech arts, drama, music, and dance.
+The general purpose of the Mid Island Performing Arts Festival is to advance, promote and develop the Musical Competition Festival movement and to encourage the study and practice of the speech arts, drama, music, and dance.